sebastianmuell/rocm-wyowhisper/README.md

 Rhasspy Team - for maintaining and developing piper and wyoming-piper

-muaiyadh - initial git gist for building CTranslate2 with ROCm Support in docker, see https://gist.github.com/muaiyadh/d99923375f5d35b5b08e8369705fa41a
+muaiyadh - initial github gist for building CTranslate2 with ROCm Support in docker, see https://gist.github.com/muaiyadh/d99923375f5d35b5b08e8369705fa41a

 arlo-phoenix - fork of CTranslate2 with ROCm support, see https://github.com/arlo-phoenix/ctranslate2-rocm